vegaprotocol/documentation/docs/tutorials/building_a_bot/streaming-data.md

 ```

-Here we are setting up websocket connections to a few different endpoints on the data node server.
-These will listen to messages sent actively by the datanode and react to them as soon as they arrive.
-Taking one example:
+Next, you can set up WebSocket connections to a few different endpoints on a data node server.
+These will listen to messages sent actively by the data node and react to them as soon as they arrive.
+One example:

 ```python
     def subscribe_orders(